A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Abstract

 \section{Abstract}

-Quantum algorithms for solving linear systems of equations have generated excitement because of the potential speed-ups involved and the importance of solving linear equations in many applications.
+Quantum algorithms for solving linear systems of equations have generated excitement because of the potential speed-up involved and the wide applicability of solving linear equations.
 However, applying these algorithms can be challenging.
-The Harrow-Hassidim-Lloyd algorithm and improvements thereof require complex subroutines suitable for fault-tolerant hardware such as Hamiltonian simulation, making it ill-suited to current hardware.
-Variational algorithms, on the other hand, involve expensive optimization loops, which can be prone to barren plateaus and local optima.
-We describe a quantum algorithm for solving linear systems of equations that avoids these problems.
-Our algorithm is based on the Woodbury identity, which analytically describes the inverse of a matrix that is a low-rank modification of another (easily-invertible) matrix.
-This approach only utilizes basic quantum subroutines like the Hadamard test or the swap test, so it is well-suited to current hardware.
-There is no optimization loop, so barren plateaus and local optima do not present a problem.
-The low-rank aspect of the identity enables us to efficiently transfer information to and from the quantum computer.
-This approach can produce accurate results on current hardware.
-As evidence of this, we estimate an inner product involving the solution of a system of more than 16 million equations with 2\% error using IBM's Auckland quantum computer.
-To our knowledge, no system of equations this large has previously been solved to this level of accuracy on a quantum computer.
+The Harrow-Hassidim-Lloyd algorithm and improvements thereof require complex subroutines, such as Hamiltonian simulation, that are suitable for fault-tolerant hardware but are ill-suited for contemporary noisy quantum computers.
+While variational algorithms are designed for today's machines, they involve expensive optimization loops, which can be prone to barren plateaus and local optima.
+We introduce a quantum algorithm for solving linear systems of equations that avoids these problems.
+Our algorithm is based on the Woodbury identity, which analytically describes the inverse of a matrix that is a low-rank modification of another easily-invertible matrix.
+This approach is thus applicable for systems that can be specified in the Woodbury identity's form, and it utilizes only basic quantum subroutines, such as the Hadamard test or the swap test, so it is well-suited to current hardware.
+Furthermore, there is no optimization loop, so barren plateaus and local optima do not present a problem, and the low-rank aspect of the identity enables efficient information transfer to and from the quantum computer.
+We demonstrate that this approach can produce accurate results on current hardware, including by estimating an inner product involving the solution of a system of more than 16 million equations with 2\% error using IBM's Auckland machine.
+To our knowledge, this is the largest system of equations to be solved with such accuracy on a quantum computer.